atzn/imagemagickcompareutil/README.md

 By default the screenshots are saved at a folder called screenshot in the root folder of this project.

-You can write a WebDriver test to capture screenshots and then save them at screenshot/actual folder.
+You can write a WebDriver test (Or any other screen capture tool) to capture screenshots and then save them at screenshot/actual folder.

 Create a screenshot/expected folder and copy the files over as your first expected screenshots.
 Run the test again, which will overwrite your previous screenshot.